lua-rocks/luapi/README.md

 ## Types

-When declaring a variable type, you can use all the built-in lua types, plus the ones listed below:
+When declaring a variable type, you can use all the built-in lua types or actual variable values, plus the ones listed below:

 - **any** for any type
 - **integer** for non float number